DataBiosphere/azul/indexer/README.md

 Note: Manual loading creates mappings for ES, has some list parsing capability, and if `key` in config.json does not exist, returns a value of "no `key`".
 (This functionality is not present in the Chalice function yet)

+### Todo List

+* add mappings to Chalice
+* test with Blue Box
+* list handling in json files
+* cron deduplication
+* capibility to download files that are not json
+* multiple version handling (per file version or per file?)